Authentication#

 Important

-Using an api_key_name from dlubal/api/config.ini is the preferred method for managing API keys, as it helps keep key values secure when sharing scripts.
+Using an api_key_name from config.ini is the preferred method, as it helps keep api_key_values secure when sharing scripts.

 [api_keys]